Best running watches 2024

 -

-Our Fitbit Sense 2 review explains the many perks that come with this model, starting with the attractive "squircle" design with AMOLED touchscreen and the new side button that replaces the finicky capacitive button of the original Sense.
-Its reliance on a touchscreen makes it less reliable than button navigation when your fingertips get sweaty, but it's undoubtedly a lighter, more attractive watch for casual wear outside of runs.
-And you'll get good everyday mileage out of tools like tap-to-pay, Amazon Alexa integration, and even Google Maps support.
+Our Fitbit Sense 2 review explains the many perks that come with this model, starting with the attractive "squircle" design with an AMOLED touchscreen and the new side button that replaces the finicky capacitive button of the original Sense.
+Its reliance on a touchscreen makes it less reliable than button navigation when your fingertips get sweaty.
+Still, it's undoubtedly a lighter, more attractive watch for casual wear outside of runs.
+And you'll get good everyday mileage from tools like tap-to-pay, Amazon Alexa integration, and even Google Maps support.

 In terms of fitness features, you get essentials like heart-rate monitoring, sleep tracking, automatic exercise recognition, on-screen workouts, and female health tracking.
 And you'll love Active Zone Minutes, which shows the time you spend in fat burn, cardio, or break heart-rate zones.